MLAG 2017 Featured Performers

 Joel Mabus - “Joel Mabus is a free-ranging fretboard genius and funny, deep songwriter whose warm voice, sly humor, and musicianship sweep audiences along for the ride.“

 Charles Whitmer - Charles Whitmer taught music in the Texas public schools from 1982 to 2016, spending 31 of those years teaching middle school band and four years as a general elementary music teacher.
 He also has taught music for the Department of Defense Dependents Schools at the US Army’s Camp Zama in Japan.

 Charles has a Bachelor of Music Degree in Education (1980) and a Master of Curriculum & Instruction (music education) Degree (1989) both from the University of Houston.
 He is a member of the Texas Music Educators Association and the Association of Texas Small School Bands.

 He currently has 612 traditional songs in print arranged for autoharp, for which he is known internationally.

 In 2008 he was inducted into the Autoharp Hall of Fame.
 Charles is a current staff member of The Autoharp Quarterly as a sheet music editor and was also a long time staff member for i.a.d.
 Publications, a former international quarterly magazine for autoharp enthusiasts.

 His use of traditional folk music in his band classes has been featured at two music education conferences: The 4th Conference on Narrative Inquiry in Music Education at the Sibelius Academy in Helsinki, FINLAND as well as at the New Directions in Music Education conference at Michigan State University in East Lansing, MICHIGAN.
 Both presentations were the results of the studies of Charle's use of traditional music teaching band in Texas by Canadian music education professors Dr. Kari K. Veblen of The University of Western Ontario and Dr. Janice Waldron of The University of Windsor, both located in Ontario, CANADA.

-He also is the author/arranger of a major book publication for concert bands, 52 Hymns and Chorales for Winds, published by Wingert-Jones Publications that consists of a conductor’s score, piano book and 20 different parts books.
+Charles is the author/arranger of "52 Hymns and Chorales for Winds," a major publication for concert bands.
+The work consists of a conductor's score, piano book, and 20 different parts books and is published by Wingert-Jones.